I had the pleasure of visiting MUSA Cancun, the underwater museum in Mexico, on a recent trip to the Yucatan Peninsula.

 In total, there are more than 500 sculptures under the water.
 They each have different meanings, like the statute of headless people represents politicians burying their head under the sand.

 There’s no way to do an audio guide under water, so make sure to ask questions about what you’ll see on the ride out to the dive site.

 I took a tour of the museum and my guide was excellent.

 I followed him under the water and we basically had the location to ourselves until we were joined by 3 other divers.

 The whole experience took approximately 1 hour, with a half hour in the water to tour the museum and a half hour to practice dive techniques and signals beforehand in shallow water.

 We were dependent on the oxygen we took with us, and kept an eye on that as our cue to head back up.

 Dive Certification Requirements

-You can get certified to dive MUSA same-day!
-I have been wanting to get PADI certified for a while, and this is like a mini-course consisting of an official video, a one-on-one question and answer review and the live exercise that I mentioned above.
+I had been wanting to get PADI certified for a while, and while this isn’t a full certification, it’s a sort of mini-course consisting of an official video, a one-on-one question and answer session and the live exercise that I mentioned above.

 Know Before You Go